rtm516/GeyserMC-wiki/FAQ.md

 ## How do I include players in commands when using Floodgate?
 If there is a prefix on Floodgate players, you must include the prefix in the name.
 Floodgate also replaces all spaces in names with underscores, so be sure to replace any spaces with underscores when executing the command.
 If this does not work, put double-quotes around the name.

-Example: `/tp "*<bedrock_username>"`
+Example: `/tp ".<bedrock_username>"`

 ## How do I add players to the whitelist when using Floodgate?
-There are two ways you can do this.
-The first way is to turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add "*<bedrock_username>"`, then turn the whitelist back on using `/whitelist on`.
+There are three ways you can do this.
+The first way is to use FLoodgate's built in whitelist command. `/fwhitelist add .<bedrock_username>`.
+The second way is tp turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add ".<bedrock_username>"`, then turn the whitelist back on using `/whitelist on`.
 (If using this method for a Bedrock account linked to an existing, whitelisted Java account, there is no need to _also_ whitelist the Bedrock account; you may link the accounts then immediately turn the whitelist back on.)
 The second way is to add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.

 ## How do I find a player's UUID without them joining when using Floodgate?
 Use [this page.](https://floodgate-uuid.heathmitchell1.repl.co/) If this doesn't work, then try this method: